Piece of My Heart: Shaggy version

-Jamaican-American reggae artist Shaggy covered the song on his self-produced and fourth album, Midnite Lover (1997).
-The single featuring Marsha was a top 10 hit in Italy, New Zealand and the United Kingdom, peaking at number 4, 6 and 7, respectively.
+Jamaican reggae artist Shaggy covered the song on his self-produced and fourth album, Midnite Lover (1997).
+The single featuring Marsha was a top 10 hit in Italy, New Zealand and the United Kingdom, peaking at number four, six and seven, respectively.

 Critical reception

-British magazine Music Week rated this version three out of five, adding, "Shaggy's fast-paced vocals get somewhat overshadowed by the smooth, silky presence of Marsha on this unadventurous remake of the Erma Franklin hit."
-Alan Jones noted that "Shaggy returns in fine style", concluding that "the result is a summery and unique treat, with the Shagmeister's verses interspersed by a fine femme vocalist—credited as Erma herself in sample form, though definitely not."
+A reviewer from Music Week gave this version a score of three out of five, adding, "Shaggy's fast-paced vocals get somewhat overshadowed by the smooth, silky presence of Marsha on this unadventurous remake of the Erma Franklin hit."
+Music Week editor Alan Jones noted that "Shaggy returns in fine style", concluding that "the result is a summery and unique treat, with the Shagmeister's verses interspersed by a fine femme vocalist—credited as Erma herself in sample form, though definitely not."
+Andy Winter from Smash Hits wrote that it "will have you wrigglin' like a sackful of snakes!"

 Charts

 Melissa Etheridge and Joss Stone version

 A live medley of this song with Janis Joplin and the Full Tilt Boogie Band's 1971 song "Cry Baby" became a hit duet for American rock singer Melissa Etheridge and English soul singer Joss Stone when it was released to iTunes Store after they performed it at the 47th Grammy Awards on February 13, 2005, in tribute to Joplin.
-She had previously sung it at Woodstock '94 as part of a four-song medley of Joplin tunes.
+Etheridge had previously sung it at Woodstock '94 as part of a four-song medley of Joplin tunes.

 Etheridge's medley with Joss Stone made number 32 in the Billboard Hot 100 and number 2 on the Hot Digital Tracks in April 2005.
 The performance also signaled Etheridge's first public return from her battle with breast cancer; appearing with her head bald from the effects of chemotherapy.
 Etheridge also recorded a solo version of "Piece of My Heart" on her 2005 greatest hits album Greatest Hits: The Road Less Traveled.